neurocline/cli-perf/spec/README.md

 The `groupline` parameter is cosmetic, and will cause a blank line to appear in the help output;
 this is used to group options into visual sets for complex commands.
 If used, this is expected to be the only argument for that option.

+The `textline` parameter is also cosmetic - this is a way to get a non-blank line in the help output, and is also used for grouping.
+If used, this is expected to be the only argument for that option.

 The `type` parameter is a strong type for the option value; the current set includes